Why avoid getting your Locks wet in the shower?

 - Protect the roots

-A quick daily step can make all the difference in the long run.
+A quick daily action can make all the difference in the long run.

 Frequently Asked Questions (FAQ)

-Is it a big deal if my locs are slightly damp after the shower?
+Is it bad if my Locks are slightly damp after the shower?

-If it happens rarely, no. But repeated every day, it can create odors and weaken the roots.
+If it happens rarely, no. But repeated daily, it can cause odors and weaken the roots.

 Yes, especially in a poorly ventilated bathroom.